What are your credentials?

 When can I schedule an appointment?

-If you would like to schedule an appointment, the easiest way to reach me is via email at 4ThoughtCounseling@gmail.com.
+If you would like to schedule an appointment, the easiest way is to schedule an appointment online as a new client or to reach me is via email at 4ThoughtCounseling@gmail.com.
 Once I receive your email, I will phone you for a brief conversation.
 The purpose of the call is for us both to determine how I may best be of service.
 Should the reasons for counseling be outside of my area of expertise, I will assist you in locating referrals.